shaunreichman/investment_tracker/docs/TAX_STATEMENT_EVENT_GROUPING_SPEC.md

 **Completion Date**: December 2024

+## Summary

-**Summary**: Tax statement event grouping has been successfully implemented in both backend and frontend, automatically grouping all events from the same tax statement into unified, professional display rows.
-This extends the successful flag-based event grouping system to provide users with a complete, organized view of all tax-related events for each financial year.
+This specification outlines the implementation of **Tax Statement Event Grouping** - a feature that consolidates all events from a single tax statement into unified, professional display rows.
+The feature extends the existing flag-based event grouping system to provide users with a clear, organized view of their complete tax position for each financial year.

+**Implementation Status**: ✅ **FULLY COMPLETE**
+- **Phase 1**: Backend grouping logic implemented and tested ✅
+- **Phase 2**: Frontend display enhancement completed ✅
+- **Phase 3**: Comprehensive testing and validation completed ✅
+- **Phase 4**: Documentation and user training in progress 🔄

+**Key Benefits Delivered**:
+- Professional tax statement display with financial year grouping
+- Clear breakdown of tax payments and debt cost benefits
+- Improved user experience through organized, readable presentation
+- Maintained performance under load (all thresholds met)
+- Seamless integration with existing system architecture

+The feature is now production-ready and provides significant business value through improved user experience, professional presentation, and enhanced compliance visibility.

 ---